svyatko-kyivskiy/test_frontend/readme.md

 ## Developer Skills Assessment

 You will need to have Node installed on your machine.
-After it is installed you will need to clone the repository.
+After it is installed you will need to clone this repository.

 To install the package files
 Run